String Quartets, Op. 76 (Haydn): List of Opus 76 quartets

+Each quartet consists of four movements.

+No. 1

 This G major quartet is numbered variously as No. 60, No. 40 (in the First Haydn Edition (FHE) and No. 75 (in the Hoboken catalogue, where its full designation is Hob.III:75).
-It is nicknamed Jack-in-the-box after the humorously surprising coda of its finale.
-It consists of four movements:

 Although its opening key signature indicates that the work is in G major, the quartet moves in and out of G minor and the last movement begins in the key of G minor.

 I. Allegro con spirito

 An alla breve written in G major, is in sonata form.
 After a short introduction, the exposition begins in measure 3, ending in the dominant key of D major in measure 88.
 The development section lasts from measure 89 to 139, with the recapitulation beginning in G major in measure 140.

 II.
 Adagio sostenuto

 Written in C major and 2/4 time the movement uses sonata form.
 It has a hymn-like character and has been compared with the slow movements of Mozart's Jupiter symphony and Haydn's own 99th symphony.